This vegan jambalaya is simple, quick, and loaded with flavors. Made in mere minutes, it’s a hassle-free meal for busy weeknights!

-- In a large saucepan, heat canola oil and sautee celery, onion, peppers, jalapeno peppers and garlic for 5 minutes or till softened.
+- In a large saucepan, heat canola oil and sautee celery, onion, peppers, jalapeno peppers, and garlic until it has softened.

 - Once tomatoes start simmering, add rice, vegetable stock, coconut sugar, salt and pepper to the pan.
 Stir well and bring to a simmer.